Lar Gand: Post-"Infinite Crisis"

 Mon-El in his costume honoring Superman.
 Art by Jamal Igle.

 In post-"Infinite Crisis" continuity, Mon-El is the descendant of the Daxamite Bal Gand and an unnamed man who she had an affair with while visiting Earth.
-Gand is born on Daxam, but chooses to leave the planet and is brought by his ancestor's ship to Central America.
-There, Gand encounters Clark Kent, who inadvertently poisons him with lead and places him in the Phantom Zone.
+Gand returned to Daxam and gave birth there, but programmed her spaceship to return her son to Earth if necessary.
+Generations later, Lar Gand gives in to his suppressed instinct to escape the increasingly isolated Daxam and travel the stars, and is brought by his ancestor's ship to Earth.

+February 2007's Action Comics Annual #10, gave a revised version of how Clark Kent met the character.
+It closely matches the 1960 story, but amnesiac Mon-El is poisoned when Clark tries to test whether he is Kryptonian using kryptonite, and the protective lead casing for the meteor both poisons him and restores his memories.
+He recalls that upon arriving at Earth, a sunspot storm ruptured his fuel cells, causing him to crash and lose his memory.
+Clark again uses a portal to the Phantom Zone to put Mon-El in stasis until his lead poisoning can be cured.

 Superman later releases Mon-El from the Phantom Zone to save him from its collapse.
 Mon-El is cured of his lead poisoning by a cure left anonymously for him by the Legion.
 He adopts the human alias of Clark's cousin Jonathan Kent and acts as protector of Metropolis while Superman is operating on New Krypton.
 Mon-El also briefly joins the Science Police.

-Following a battle with Atomic Skull, Mon-El is invited to join the Justice League of America by Doctor Light (Kimiyo Hoshi).
-However, Mon-El begins dying after developing an immunity to the lead antidote and is returned to the Phantom Zone, where he remains until he is rescued by the Legion 1,000 years later.
+Following a battle with Atomic Skull, Mon-El is invited to join the Justice League of America by Doctor Light.
+After helping to save New Krypton and seeding the United Planets worlds in accordance with time-loop instructions from the Legion, Mon-El, now near death having become immune to the lead poisoning antidote, is returned to the Phantom Zone by Superman and Chameleon, where he remains until he is rescued by the Legion in the 31st century.